 - Saving time!
 Students spend less time earning a degree at Penn College if they have already taken some of the coursework through Penn College Dual Enrollment.
 Courses can also transfer to additional postsecondary institutions.

 - Pushing students to excel in challenging courses in a variety of areas.
 Students can take and succeed at college coursework in their high school/ctc environment, where they’re comfortable and supported.

 - Connecting students to “the college experience.”
 Through Penn College Dual Enrollment, students have chances to visit our campus, see our facilities, and meet our college faculty.

 - Building confidence in their abilities, no matter their strengths.
 No matter what they plan to do after graduation, if they have already shown success in college courses, they will be more competitive in both the job market and the college admissions process.
 Success in challenging coursework builds confidence as well as skills!

 - Increasing their odds of success in college.
 No matter what type of degree or which major they pursue, if they have already been successful in college courses and are familiar with a college campus before entering college as a freshman, they are more likely to stay in college once they enroll after graduation, and they’re ultimately more likely to complete their chosen degree.

-For more information about Penn College NOW courses at your school, contact:
+For more information about Penn College Dual Enrollment courses at your school, contact:

 Administrator of Educational Services